fixthestatusquo/proca-cli/README.md

 FLAGS
   -c, --campaign=<campaign title>  name of the campaign, % for wildchar -o, --org=<organisation name>    (required) campaigns of the organisation (coordinator or partner)
+      --after=2025-04-09           only actions after a date
+      --[no-]comment               display the comment
       --doi                        only export the double optin actions --limit=<value>              max number of actions
       --optin                      only export the optin actions
       --testing                    also export the test actions
+      --today                      only actions today
       --[no-]utm                   display the utm tracking parameters

 OUTPUT FLAGS
   --csv            Format output as csv
-  --human     Format output to be read on screen by a human [default] --json      Format output as json
-  --simplify  flatten and filter to output only the most important attributes, mostly relevant for json
+  --human          Format output to be read on screen by a human [default] --json           Format output as json --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 EXAMPLES
   $ proca action list %pizza%